 Tax Clearance for Expats in Malaysia

-When an expatriate comes to Malaysia to work for more than 182 days, they will be eligible to be taxed under tax laws and when they leave Malaysia for more than 3 months, they will need to file for tax clearance.
+When an expatriate comes to Malaysia to work for more than 182 days, they will be eligible to pay tax under tax laws and when they leave Malaysia for more than 3 months, they will need to file for tax clearance.

 Let’s take a closer look at what tax clearance is, how it works, and how to apply for it.